 Cosmopolitan oil and gas field is located in the southern part of the Cook Inlet Basin, Alaska, US, in close proximity to the shoreline at Anchor Point on the Kenai Peninsula.
 Water depth at the field is approximately 80ft.

-The oil and gas field is solely owned and operated by Bluecrest Energy, who acquired Buccaneer’s 25% share in the project in 2014.
-First oil from the project is expected in 2016.
+The oil and gas field is solely owned and operated by Bluecrest Energy, which acquired Buccaneer’s 25% share in the project in 2014.
+The first oil from the project is expected in 2016.

 Pioneer Natural Resources conducted a 3D seismic survey of the entire field area in 2005 and drilled the Hansen 1AL1 well in 2007, which produced 35,000 barrels of oil.